QuentinBultinck/RetroAchievements/Misc/CR/CR_RayForce.md

 These seem like optional or "side-quest"-type achievements.
 Think about a player going for a one-and-done playthrough to earn the `Beaten` status — they could easily miss these without realizing.
 Elaborate what you think would be the best approach, as you know more of the game than I do.

 ### 🔲 ❓ Game Difficulty
-All achievements and leaderboards currently work regardless of difficulty.
+All achievements and leaderboards currently work regardless of selected difficulty.
 Please elaborate on why this was chosen.

 How does the game differentiate difficulty levels?
 Is it just enemy quantity, or do mechanics change as well?
 Given that the player always dies in one hit, difficulty differences may not be obvious — but that makes it even more important to consider unique challenges for higher difficulty modes.